-Any member of staff may seek advice from the Head of Learning Support.
-However Housemasters must make all referrals to the Head of Learning Support, and be informed of any support or assessment undertaken.
+Any member of staff may seek advice from the Director of Learning Strategy, or the Head of Learning Support.
+However, House Staff must make all referrals to the Head of Learning Support, and be informed of any support or assessment undertaken.